DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Seems like it's going to take a bit more time to reach the human city...
 But this map is like ten years old, so I'm not sure about its reliability."

-Saki was continuing to stare at the map of the contintent.
+Saki was continuing to stare at the map of the continent.
-_TL Note:_ Re-phrased `サキが睨めっこを続ける相手は大陸地図。` as I'm not sure if you can say something like that in english

 "Hey, isn't that the thing?"